 "(d) REGULATIONS.-The Secretary shall prescribe such regulations as may be necessary to carry out the provisions of this section.

+"NURSING PROGRAM

-"NURSING PROGRAM "Sec.
-112. (a) The Secretary, acting through the Service, shall provide grants to- "(1) public or private schools of nursing, "(2) tribally controlled community colleges, and "(3) nurse midwife programs, and nurse practitioner programs, that are provided by any public or private institution, for the purpose of increasing the number of nurses, nurse midwives, and nurse practitioners who deliver health care services to Indians. "(b) Grants provided under subsection (a) may be used to- "(1) recruit individuals for programs which train individuals to be nurses, nurse midwives, or nurse practitioners, "(2) provide scholarships to individuals enrolled in such programs that may pay the tuition charged for such program and other expenses incurred in connection with such program, including books, fees, room and board, and stipends for living expenses, "(3) provide a program that encourages nurses, nurse midwives, and nurse practitioners to provide, or continue to provide, health care services to Indians, "(4) provide a program that increases the skills of, and provides continuing education to, nurses, nurse midwives, and nurse practitioners, or "(5) provide any program that is designed to achieve the purpose described in subsection (a).
+"SEC.
+112. (a) The Secretary, acting through the Service, shall provide grants to- "(1) public or private schools of nursing, to be nurses, nurse midwives, or nurse practitioners, "(2) provide scholarships to individuals enrolled in such programs that may pay the tuition charged for such program and other expenses incurred in connection with such program, including books, fees, room and board, and stipends for living expenses,

+"(2) tribally controlled community colleges, and

+"(3) nurse midwife programs, and nurse practitioner programs, that are provided by any public or private institution, for the purpose of increasing the number of nurses, nurse midwives, and nurse practitioners who deliver health care services to Indians.

+(3) provide a program that encourages nurses, nurse midwives, and nurse practitioners to provide, or continue to provide, health care services to Indians,

+"(4) provide a program that increases the skills of, and provides continuing education to, nurses, nurse midwives, and nurse practitioners, or

+"(5) provide any program that is designed to achieve the purpose described in subsection (a).

-"(c) Each application for a grant under subsection (a) shall include such information as the Secretary may require to establish the connection between the program of the applicant and a health care facility that primarily serves Indians. "(d) In providing grants under subsection (a), the Secretary shall extend a preference to- "(1) programs that provide a preference to Indians, "(2) programs that train nurse midwives or nurse practitioners, "(3) programs that are interdisciplinary, and "(4) programs that are conducted in cooperation with a center for gifted and talented Indian students established under section 5324(a) of the Indian Education Act of 1988.
+"(c) Each application for a grant under subsection (a) shall include such information as the Secretary may require to establish the connection between the program of the applicant and a health care facility that primarily serves Indians.

+(d) In providing grants under subsection (a), the Secretary shall d a preference to-

+(1) programs that provide a preference to Indians,

+Grants.
+25 USC 1616e. "(2) programs that train nurse midwives or nurse practitioners,

+"(3) programs that are interdisciplinary, and

+"(4) programs that are conducted in cooperation with a ceief for gifted and talented Indian students established under section 5324(a) of the Indian Education Act of 1988.

 "(e) The active duty service obligation prescribed under section 338C of the Public Health Service Act (42 U.S.C.
 254m) shall be met by each individual who receives training or assistance described in paragraph (1) or (2) of subsection (b) that is funded by a grant provided under subsection (a).
-Such obligation shall be met by service- "(A) in the Indian Health Service; "(B) in a program conducted under a contract entered into under the Indian Self-Determination Act; "(C) in a program assisted under title V of this Act; or "(D) in the private practice of nursing if, as determined by the Secretary, in accordance with guidelines promulgated by the Secretary, such practice is situated in a physician or other health professional shortage area and addresses the health care needs of a substantial number of Indians. "(f)(1) There are authorized to be appropriated for each of the fiscal years 1990, 1991, and 1992, \$5,000,000 for the purpose of carrying out the provisions of this section.
+Such obligation shall be met by service-

+"(A) in the Indian Health Service;

+"(B) in a program conducted under a contract entered into under the Indian Self-Determination Act;

+"(C) in a program assisted under title V of this Act; or "(D) in the private practice of nursing if, as determined by the Secretary, in accordance with guidelines promulgated by the Secretary, such practice is situated in a physician or other health professional shortage area and addresses the health care needs of a substantial number of Indians.

+"(f)(1) There are authorized to be appropriated for each of the fiscal years 1990, 1991, and 1992, \$5,000,000 for the purpose of carrying out the provisions of this section.